 Gantt is a decidedly white-collar town, with fully 91.11% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Gantt is a town of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Gantt who work in office and administrative support (45.56%), sales jobs (20.00%), and healthcare (7.78%).

-Telecommuters are a relatively large percentage of the workforce: 50.00% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Gantt telecommute to their jobs.
+Overall, about 50.00% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Overall, Gantt’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small town, Gantt doesn't have a public transportation system that people use for their commute.
+Gantt is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Gantt in 2022 was $24,619, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $98,476 for a family of four.
 However, Gantt contains both very wealthy and poor people as well.
 Gantt also has one of the higher rates of people living in poverty in the nation, with 30.30% of its population below the federal poverty line.